-- ✓ Establish a common goal or shared vision such as creating a healthy community through inclusive sport and physical activity. - ✓ Understand the unique challenges that exist in overcoming barriers for your sport or organization, and those that are specific to newcomers.
-Engage a local settlement agency from the start and seek their expertise. - ✓ Understand and become educated on where newcomers are coming from, the barriers that they face in their settlement in a new country, and what their needs and wants are both broadly, and related to sport and physical activity. - ✓ Select specific solutions that can be implemented immediately. - Actively coordinate organizational actions and share in the learning of experiences. - ✓ Write an action plan and regularly revisit your targets. - ✓ Connect with various stakeholders (e.g. national sport organizations, provincial/territorial sport organizations, local clubs, non-profits, and recreation organizations) and establish partnerships to share ideas and work toward the common goal of inclusion.
+- ✓ Establish a common goal or shared vision such as creating a healthy community through inclusive sport and physical activity. - Understand the unique challenges that exist in overcoming barriers for your sport or organization, and those that are specific to New to Canada Participants.
+Engage a local settlement agency from the start and seek their expertise. - Understand and become educated on where New to Canada Participants are coming from, the barriers that they face in their settlement in a new country, and what their needs and wants are both broadly, and related to sport and physical activity. - Select specific solutions that can be implemented immediately. - Actively coordinate organizational actions and share in the learning of experiences. - ✓ Write an action plan and regularly revisit your targets. - Connect with various stakeholders (e.g. national sport organizations, provincial/territorial sport organizations, local clubs, non-profits, and recreation organizations) and establish partnerships to share ideas and work toward the common goal of inclusion. - ✓ Actively seek opportunities that are feasible for your organization.

-- ✓ Actively seek opportunities that are feasible for your organization. - ✓ Engage funders who understand the potential of their investment in your vision. - Create an advisory committee involving community members and newcomers to help guide your action plan. - ✓ Hold annual or semi-annual events that allow newcomers to experience your sport or program.
-Connect with organizations that allow try-a-sport experiences. - ✓ Find a way to offer low-cost or free introductory programs where the basics are taught. - ✓ Find champions that advocate for sports within these newcomer communities-they can also act as mentors and bridge the gap! - ✓ Keep building on successes and empower action through collective impact. - ✓ Share your promising practices and learn what others are doing at sportforlife.ca and physicalliteracy.ca.
+- ✓ Engage funders who understand the potential of their investment in your vision. - Create an advisory committee involving community members and New to Canada Participants to help guide your action plan. - Hold annual or semi-annual events that allow New to Canada Participants to experience your sport or program.
+Connect with organizations that allow try-a-sport experiences. - Find a way to offer low-cost or free introductory programs where the basics are taught. - Find champions that advocate for sports within these New to Canada communities-they can also act as mentors and bridge the gap! - ✓ Keep building on successes and empower action through collective impact. - ✓ Share your promising practices and learn what others are doing at sportforlife.ca and physicalliteracy.ca.